- Joe Yonan

 - Food Editor

-Joe Yonan got the cooking bug from his Indiana-born mother who let him use her stand mixer when he was 8 years old because it was cool.
-The first real dish he learned to make was chicken-fried steak.
+Joe got the cooking bug from his Indiana-born mother who let him take over the whipped-cream and mashed-potato duties because he said she was doing neither correctly.
+The first real dish he learned to make was chicken-fried steak, but these days he’s more likely to make chicken-fried cauliflower (with a miso-onion gravy).